susenecka44/FotorealistickaGrafika/s04-Camera/README.md

   **cylindrical perspective** etc. You don't need to implement them right away but to think about them could be useful...
 * You don't have to use object-oriented design today.
-  Remember that in the near future you will be required to.(see the [step08](../step08)).
+  Remember that in the near future you will be required to (see the [step08](../step08)).

 # Your Documentation